adyen-examples/adyen-java-spring-online-payments/checkout-example/README.md

 # Webhooks

-Webhooks deliver asynchronous notifications obout the payment status and other events that are important to receive and process.
+Webhooks deliver asynchronous notifications about the payment status and other events that are important to receive and process.
 You can find more information about webhooks in [this blog post](https://www.adyen.com/knowledge-hub/consuming-webhooks).

 ### Webhook setup